kkosyka/SDS410-BarresiLab/Meeting_1.md

     - Need to get more information from the in-person meeting with our client on 2/5.
 - Emma
     - We will know after we meet up with our client
+    - We need to get access to data
 - Kalynn
     - We will know after we meet up with our client
     - Getting existing Delta Scope to work, need to download needed dependencies, will look further after meeting w client